 Doctor of Nursing Practice

-- Post-Licensure (Advanced Nursing Practice stage: MSN degree awarded).
+- Post-Licensure DNP (Advanced Practice Registered Nurse (APRN) stage: MSN degree awarded).
 This entry point into the DNP program is designed for registered nurses entering the MSN program.
-Students who apply to the MSN and DNP programs at the same time follow a blended curriculum in which students begin taking DNP courses while in the masters program.
-Students are awarded an MSN degree when they complete MSN requirements and continue with DNP coursework.
-They are allowed to apply to a professional organization for certification in the advanced practice specialty and to a Board of Nursing for credentials to practice.
-Students in the MSN program may also apply to the DNP program during the MSN program but are required to complete courses from both programs.
+Students who apply to the MSN and DNP programs at the same time follow a blended curriculum in which students begin taking DNP courses while in the Masters’ program.
+Students are awarded an MSN degree when they complete MSN requirements and then continue with additional DNP courses.
+After receiving the MSN degree, students may sit for the certification exam in their advanced practice specialty and then apply to a Board of Nursing for credentials to practice as an APRN.
+Students already enrolled in the MSN program may also apply to the DNP program during the MSN program but are required to complete courses from both programs.

-- Post-Master's DNP (Practice Doctorate stage; DNP degree awarded): This stage of the DNP program prepares nurses with MSN degrees to be clinical leaders at the absolute pinnacle of their field.
-Students acquire in-depth knowledge in nursing theory, research, policy, and education or management.
-Most DNP students at the post-master's level are already practicing in roles as advanced practice nurses, administrators, or educators.
-Once they are admitted to this phase of the program, they choose one of two elective sequences: education leadership or practice leadership.
+- Post-Master's DNP (Practice Doctorate stage; DNP degree awarded): This stage of the DNP program prepares nurses with MSN degrees to be clinical leaders at the pinnacle of their field.
+Students acquire in-depth knowledge in nursing theory, inquiry, policy, and leadership.
+Most post-masters’ DNP students are already practicing as advanced practice nurses, administrators, or educators.
+Once admitted to this phase of the program, they choose one of two elective sequences: education leadership or practice leadership.

 Scientific Underpinnings for Practice